 GDS is a modular expandable dissemination and publication server.
-It is using a plugin technology to import earthquake solutions from different sources, filter the incoming earthquake information and disseminate template based messages through various communication channels such as SMS, email, fax, Twitter and various Web services.
-GDS complements the functionality of seiscomp3 in the domain of dissemination of notifications and warnings.
+It employs a plugin technology to import earthquake solutions from different sources, filter the incoming earthquake information and disseminate template based messages through various communication channels such as SMS, email, fax, Twitter and various Web services.
+GDS complements the functionality of SeisComP in the domain of dissemination of notifications and warnings.

 As shown in the architecture, GDS is composed of a bunch of individual modules which acquire (gray), process (green) and disseminate (blue) earthquake information.
 In addition a Web interface (red) exists which allows to configure, interact and review the dissemination process.